skywind3000/asyncrun.vim/README.md

 When using a split (`-pos` is one of `top`, `bottom`, `left` and `right`), AsyncRun will firstly reuse a finished previous terminal window if it exists, if not, AsyncRun will create a new terminal window in given position.

-If it is not enough to fit your need, you can [customize runners](https://github.com/skywind3000/asyncrun.vim/wiki/Customize-Runner) as you like.

 ### Quickfix window